-Within the industry, there are two segments of the market most relevant to Barbados: English language training (ELT) and Technical and Vocational Education (TVE).
-We review international trends and local capabilities and competitiveness for each before turning to the marketing strategy for the sector as a whole.
+Within the industry, there are two segments of the market most relevant to Dominica: English language training (ELT) and Medical Training (MT).
+We feel that there is potential to develop Dominica as a significant educational service provider and below review international trends and local capabilities and competitiveness for each before turning to the marketing strategy for the sector as a whole.